-Ms. Walker is a graduate of Wellesley College, the Harid Conservatory, and the Yale School of Music.
-She is grateful for the input and encouragement of all her teachers including Leonard Matczynski, Victoria Chiang, Heidi Castleman, Jesse Levine, Michelle LaCourse, Burton Kaplan, and the members of the Tokyo and Lydian String Quartets.
+Noralee Walker is a graduate of Wellesley College, the Harid Conservatory (now Lynn University), and the Yale School of Music.
+She studied viola with Leonard Matczynski, Victoria Chiang, Michelle LaCourse, and Burton Kaplan, and chamber music with the Muir, Tokyo, and Lydian String Quartets.

 Her teaching and performing is informed by her interest in the mind/body connection, with studies in Dalcroze Eurhythmics, yoga, Qi Gong, Alexander Technique, and the work of Moshe Feldenkrais.
 She is a certified instructor of the Nia Technique, a mindful movement practice which blends martial arts, healing arts, and dance.

 Noralee believes that studying music is a lifelong pursuit and endeavors to take a whole-person approach with all of her students, young and old.